DLopatkin/Heracleum-Dataset/README.md

 Dataset of aerial images of hogweed gathered in Moscow Region.

+Repository structure:

+* images - Folder with aerial images of hogweed
+* masks - Folder with masks for image segmentation task.

 ## Data Description

 This dataset contains 263 aerial images of hogweed, obtained in Moscow Region.
 Images are captured with DJI Phantom 3 drone, DJI Mavic Pro drone, and Xiaomi Yi action camera.
 Images can be split into 3 groups by the number of instances on them: